 I am a PhD student at the Department of Computer Science and Engineering at the University of California, San Diego.
 My advisors are Stefan Savage and Geoff Voelker.

 My work centers on empirical analysis of real-world threats, including ransomware attacks on hospitals, large-scale email abuse, automotive security, and broader threats to critical infrastructure.
-I am also a part of the Sysnet and CryptoSec research groups.
+I am a part of the Sysnet and CryptoSec research groups at UC San Diego.
 My hometown is Bangalore (ಬೆಂಗಳೂರು), India.

 - 2024.
 Finalists, NatSec Hackathon